 The Silver Surfer is always naked, although he doesn't possess any visible genitals.
 A planet-devouring cosmic entity probably doesn't see any need to give his servants the ability to procreate sexually.

 Wonder Woman: After Hera finds out that Zeus had an affair with Queen Hippolyta, and thus is Wonder Woman's father, she angrily attacks Queen Hippolyta with an axe while wearing nothing but her peacock-feather cape.

-In one Knights of the Dinner Table storyline, one of the guys runs Sara's character in her absence.
+In one storyline, one of the guys runs Sara's character in her absence.
 After Brian points out that lightening the character's encumbrance lets her attack faster, they carry this to its logical conclusion by having her charge into battle naked carrying nothing but her weapon.
 This works for a while, but ultimately gets the character killed.
 Sara is not amused.

 In another (one-panel) strip, the players' characters are attacked by a crazed naked man wielding a broken lance.
 Considering their usual attitude toward NPCs, the Knights are surprisingly tolerant of this.